Now – $1,850 pp

 CPPFES2043 Prevent ozone depleting substance and synthetic greenhouse gas emissions

 Participants are required to speak and write in English along with good literacy and numeracy skills.
-Participants will need to be able to read and write detailed reports.
-The ability to communicate complex skills to other participants is a requirement to meet the course requirements.

 Have a valid or the equivalent of an Australian drivers license.